ccorcos/chetcorcos.com-2/README.md

 - font (light and bold)
 - better colors

-- previous and next article buttons
-- restore scroll position with push and pop state

 - backward compatible urls with old chetcorcos.com

 - move chetcorcos.com to old.chetcorcos.com and point surge to dns